rambutan32/librambutan/docs/source/troubleshooting.rst

 I have multiple boards plugged in; how do I know which one will get programmed?
 -------------------------------------------------------------------------------

-Because the Maple IDE uses DFU to upload programs, you can't select a particular board to upload to.
+Because the programmer uses DFU to upload programs, you can't select a particular board to upload to.
 There's no solution to this problem for now: you'll have to just plug in your boards one at a time.
 If this is a real problem, let us know, and we'll see if we can come up